taisei-sae/taisei-sae/README.md

 - ⚡ Fun fact: ...
 -->
 ## Now
-- 🚗 a software engineer at Koito.
+- 🚗 A software engineer at Koito.
 - ✨ Working on a development of a Object Detection & Tracking system using LiDAR.

 ## Contact Me